Norfolk Brewery Malt Coast

-This is a young brewery with a different story to tell.
-It’s not all about hops and hoppiness … it’s about family, a heritage barley and provenance.
+Norfolk Brewery Malt Coast is a young brewery with a different story to tell.
+It’s not all about hops and hoppiness … it’s about family, a heritage barley, provenance and incredible Norfolk beer.

 “In a way,” explains Bruin Maufe, one of the founders of the business, “it’s very like the story of a vineyard – it’s about that wine word ‘terroir’”.
-That’s soil and climate to most of us and they have a heritage barley that loves it.
+That’s soil and climate to most of us and Malt Coast a heritage barley that loves it.

 Let’s start at the beginning – at Branthill Farm, situated on the windswept coast of north Norfolk, close to Wells-next-to-the-Sea.
 It’s a family farm, part of the Holkham Hall estate, founded by David Maufe, grandfather to our brewery owners, Bruin and Max.
 David took it over in 1938, just at the tail end of the recession.
 The farm was empty – the previous tenants had gone bankrupt.
 He took up the tenancy, planting it with barley, wheat, oats and sugar beet – perfect timing as war broke out a year later and food production was a priority.